h2oai/wave/website/docs/tutorial-beer.md

 ## Step 4: Make it more efficient

 Our program is accurate, but not necessarily efficient.
-Every second, it sends the entire verse in its entirety to the Q server, with only minuscule changes (`i` and `i-1`).
-You can observe this in the Q server's log (switch to the terminal window running the Q server to view the log):
+Every second, it sends the entire verse in its entirety to the Wave server, with only minuscule changes (`i` and `i-1`).
+You can observe this in the Wave server's log (switch to the terminal window running the Wave server to view the log):

 ```
 2020/10/02 12:13:43 * /beer {"d":[{"k":"wall content","v":"\n98 bottles of beer on the wall, 98 bottles of beer.\n\nTake one down, pass it around, 97 bottles of beer on the wall...\n"}]}